 – Chittagong, a hilly region with many forests and lakes.
 Unfortunately we weren’t able to go when we were there due to strong islamic protests in that area.
 Check the political situation in that area at your embassy (if they pick up the phone) before you go to Chittagong.

-- Srimongol (or Sreemangal) in the Shylet Division, famous for its tea plantations, pineapple plantations and bitter nut plantations, its forests, and tribal villages of Bangladesh.
-We visited two tribes there: one small hindu community, living in hand-made mud houses without electricity and only one “public toilet” (the toilet being two rocks on the floor) for all the community, they are known for the home-made sugar cane juice they produce and the clothes they do.
+– Srimongol (or Sreemangal) in the Shylet Division, my favourite, or as they say in French «Mon coup de coeur», famous for its tea plantations, pineapple plantations and bitter nut plantations, its forests, and tribal villages of Bangladesh.
+We visited two tribes there: one small hindu community, living in hand-made mud houses without electricity and only one «public toilet» (the toilet being two rocks on the floor) for all the community, they are known for the home-made sugar cane juice they produce and the clothes they do.
 The very first indigenous who came to that place where Burmese escaping from their country; they’ve stablished there and this is how this small community has arised, they have not merged with bengalis.
 There’s another tribal village which is a small christian community living in a forest.
 The shape of their eyes is closer to that of a thai than of a bengali, and they are known for the production of the bitter nut.
 They have their own little school thanks to a NGO and their own little church in the community.
 There are more tribal villages with their own traditions and cultures different from the bengali living in the Shylet Division.
-You’ll have to ask for a guide to bring you there as you can’t go without introduction and wouldn’t even find them by your own.
+You’ll have to ask for a local to be your guide to bring you there as you can’t go without a personal introduction and wouldn’t even find them by your own.
 You’ll need around 2 days to visit the Srimongol region (perfect as a plan for the weekend if you are living in Dhaka!)

 We want to go back to Bangladesh when the protests diminish in order to be able to visit all the areas we couldn’t.
 The few things we were able to visit where like a pearl.
-Here some pictures:
+Here some more pictures from our trip: